andreloc/Reproducible_Research_Course_Project/README.md

 ## Results

-The suscint result of this analysis is presented in this section.
+The final result of the analysis is presented in the following sections.

 ### Health Impact